aodhan-perrin/informatica-polito/README.md

 # informatica-polito
-Repository for storing lab sessions, projects, etc.
+A repository for storing PoliTo lab sessions, projects, etc.